sjpalicki/CarND-Advanced-Lane-Lines/README.md

 The code for this step is contained in the seventh code cell of the IPython notebook located in "CarND-Advanced-Lane-Lines.ipynb" in function `detect_lines` which is the main pipeline function in line.

 The function `cv2.addWeighted` applies detected and unwarped `lanes` image prepared during step 6 on the undistorted original image.
-Offset and curvature calculated in step 5 are displayed on the image using `cv2.putText`.
+Mean of last computed offsets and curvatures calculated in step 5 are displayed on the image using `cv2.putText`.

 Undistorted image: